Growing bananas does not take much effort, but it does require that you get a few things right when you first get started...

 Banana plants like:

 More detail on all that below.

 Cavendish is the variety that you know from the supermarket.
 If you live near a banana growing region, this is the variety you see in the plantations.
 It is a stout plant that produces large heavy bunches.

 Lady Fingers are very tall and slender plants and have smaller, sweeter fruit.
 They are often grown by gardeners as ornamental plants with the small fruit being a bonus.

 Plantains are cooking bananas.
 They are drier and more starchy.
 You use them green like you would use potatoes, and they taste similar.

-There are other varieties, but those are the most popular and most commonly grown.
+There are many other exotic varieties, but those above are the most popular and most commonly grown.

 Banana trunks consists of all the leaf stalks wrapped around each other.
 New leaves start growing inside, below the ground.
 They push up through the middle and emerge from the centre of the crown.
 So does the flower, which finally turns into a bunch of bananas.